Rachita2682004/IPL-EDA-PROJECT/README.md

 This dashboard is ideal for sales teams, business analysts, and retail managers looking to monitor performance, identify growth opportunities, and make informed decisions based on regional, product, and customer data.

+🍕 Pizza Sales Dashboard - Power BI Project
+🔍 Overview
+This Pizza Sales Dashboard is built using Power BI to provide a comprehensive and visually engaging analysis of pizza sales data.
+The dashboard enables business stakeholders to quickly gain insights into sales trends, customer preferences, product performance, and order behavior.

+📊 Key Features
+- Total Revenue, Orders, and AOV (Average Order Value) summary cards
+- Orders Per Day visualization to identify peak sales days
+- Pizza Category Performance showing total pizzas sold by type (Classic, Veggie, Chicken, etc.)
+- Sales by Pizza Size (S, M, L, XL) with % contribution
+- Top 5 Best Sellers and Worst Sellers bar charts

+Interactive filters:
+- Time Slot
+- Quarter
+- KPI Cards for Total Revenue, Orders, Pizzas Sold, and Avg Pizzas per Order
+- Fun and thematic visuals including pizza icons and chef illustrations for user engagement

+🎯 Insights Derived
+1. Friday records the highest number of orders.
+2. Classic pizzas are the most popular category.
+3. Large-sized pizzas (L) contribute the most to total sales.
+4. Identifies low-performing pizzas for potential removal or improvement.

+🛠️ Tools & Technologies
+- Power BI
+- DAX for measures and KPIs
+- Data modeling and relationships
+- Visualization best practices and UI/UX enhancements

+🙌 Contribution
+This is a personal project created for learning and showcasing dashboard design skills.
+Feedback and suggestions are welcome!